uelichueli/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 In the swiyu wallet app, verifiable credentials (VC) are visually represented as cards to allow users to easily recognise and utilise them.
 At the moment [^1] an issuer can define the following:

-[^1]: the OCA layer allowing more options will be deployed during Q2/2025
+[^1]: the OCA layer allowing more options will be deployed at a later date

 - the background color
 - the logo / icon